magento/devdocs/guides/v2.2/ui_comp_guide/components/ui-hidden.md

 ## Overview

-The Hidden component is a form element that implements the HTML `<input>` field of type="hidden".
+The Hidden component is a form element that implements the HTML `<input type="hidden">` field.

 ## Configuration options